This sage has come back for the third year in a row in our PA garden but this year was the first time it flowered.

-- In the bowl of your mixer whisk together flours, baking powder and salt.
+- In the bowl of your mixer whisk together flours, baking powder, and salt.

-- Using the paddle attachment add the butter to the flour mixture and mix on low speed until the butter is in pea sized pieces.
+- Using the paddle attachment add the butter to the flour mixture and mix on low speed until the butter is in pea-sized pieces.

-- Add cream/egg mixture and combine throughly.
+- Add cream/egg mixture and combine thoroughly.